Sovereign-Labs/sovereign-book/src/1-intro.md

 ## Why Choose the Sovereign SDK?

-The Sovereign SDK is designed around four key principles to provide an unmatched developer experience:
+The Sovereign SDK is designed around four key principles to provide an unmatched developer and user experience:

 -   **Total Customization:** While rollups promise flexibility, existing frameworks are overly restrictive.
 Sovereign SDK delivers on that promise with its modular Rust runtime, empowering you to customize as much or as little as needed.
 Easily add custom fee logic, integrate tailored authenticators, prioritize specific transaction types, or even swap out the authenticated state store—all without wrestling with legacy code.
 -   **Best-in-Class Performance:** With 2-5ms soft confirmations and throughput exceeding 10,000 TPS, the Sovereign SDK is orders of magnitude faster than competing frameworks like Orbit, the OP Stack, or the Cosmos SDK.